darkn3rd/script-tut/README.md

 # The Lessons

-These are the overall plan for 14 area and about 47 lessons (varies per language):
+These are the overall plan for 14 topics and about 47 lessons (varies per language):

 * :books: Output
   * :green_book: Standard Output [A00]